Samsung May 2021 update rolling out now to these devices - 9to5Google

 As you likely know, Samsung’s top-tier flagship device lineup is the Galaxy S Series.
 These devices are among the very first to get the May 2021 update with the rollout starting with the Samsung Galaxy S21 Ultra on April 26th.
 As one of the very best Android devices you can buy, it’s also great to know that it is the first Samsung smartphone to get the May 2021 security patch.
 However, it is currently limited to those in Germany.

 The former flagship Galaxy S20 series — S20, S20+, and S20 Ultra — has been spotted receiving the May 2021 security update shortly after the latest S21 series.
+India was the first market to see the wider rollout of the latest patch for the Galaxy S21 series — including the S21 and S21+.
 This too brought some camera enhancements and Quick Share tweaks to all three devices.
 This rollout has started in Germany, so expect more regions to see the patch arrive soon.

 The full list of Galaxy S devices with the May update include: